-In 2011 the supreme court in Aruna Shanbaug versus Union of India case, laid down guidelines to process pleas for passive euthanasia.
+In 2011 the supreme court in Aruna Shanbaug versus Union of India case laid down guidelines to process pleas for passive euthanasia.
 It said till Parliament works out legislation, the procedures laid down by the guidelines should be followed.
-It also spelt out differences between active and passive euthanasia.
+It also spelled out differences between active and passive euthanasia.

 In 2012, The Law Commissions 241st report again proposed making legislation on passive euthanasia and prepared a draft bill called the Medical Treatment of Terminally Ill Patients (protection of patients and medical practitioners) Bill.
 Bill deals with passive euthanasia and living will.
 It doesn’t recommend active euthanasia

-In 2016, Health ministry uploads the draft bill for public opinion -The Medical Treatment of Terminally Ill Patients (Protection of Patients and Medical Practitioners) Bill and wants people to give their views, so that it can take a decision to enact/not to enact a law on passive euthanasia.
+In 2016, the Health ministry uploads the draft bill for public opinion -The Medical Treatment of Terminally Ill Patients (Protection of Patients and Medical Practitioners) Bill and wants people to give their views so that it can take a decision to enact/not to enact a law on passive euthanasia.

 The following guidelines were laid down for carrying out passive euthanasia.

-1. Decision to discontinue life support needs to be taken either by the parents or the spouse or other close relatives, or in the absence of any of them, such a decision can be taken even by a person or a body of persons acting as a next friend.
+1. The decision to discontinue life support needs to be taken either by the parents or the spouse or other close relatives or in the absence of any of them, such a decision can be taken even by a person or a body of persons acting as a next friend.

 2. Such a decision can also be taken by the doctors attending the patient as bonafide in the best interest of the patient.

-3. Every such decision needs approval from concerned High Court.
+3. Every such decision needs approval from the concerned High Court.